 Step 1: External website conversions

-Set up Conversions on External website, select your TikTok pixel and optimize for Complete Payment event.
+First, set up Conversions on the External website, select your TikTok pixel, and optimize for the Complete Payment event.

 - Location: Target the whole country – don’t microtarget specific areas

 - Age: Select based on your preferences.
 We’d suggest slightly broader then what you think is enough.

 - Household income: All

 - Audience: Exclude previous customers and website traffic

 - Customer file: This is a good read on custom audiences written by TikTok.
 Also, if you’re having trouble with uploading custom audiences using Shopify admin here is the way how to fix it.

 Find a couple of interests suitable for your store, but make sure the audience size in the upper right corner is either “Broad” or “Balanced”.